“In 300 meetahs, yowur destination is on tha left”.

 Spoiler alert, I was a full hour behind the front guys.

-As I was checking my Instagram and taking selfies (no, just messaging Summer to give an update) a lanky pale redhead with soaked white shirt and bright red running gear caught up to me.
+As I was checking my Instagram and taking selfies (no, just messaging Summer to give an update) a lanky pale redhead with a soaked white shirt and bright red running gear caught up to me.
 We both began the climb together, and chatted a bit.
 He told me through strained breaths that he had run the race last year and was fresh off a tour running races in Colorado, the Pacific Northwest and Europe.
-We teased about American politics but he clearly seemed more ambitious than me, so I said I’m going to keep my pace slower for this part of the climb, and told him to go ahead but only if he promises he wont let me come back and overtake him later.
+We teased about American politics but he clearly seemed more ambitious than me to win that Suunto watch, and was pacing really fast for the very beginning of this climb, so I told him to go ahead but only if he promises he won’t let me come back and overtake him later.

-I plugged the headphones into my ears and climbed, watching the glow of his red Salomon backpack ahead like Rudolph’s nose.
+I plugged the headphones into my ears and climbed, watching the glow of his red Salomon backpack stay just ahead like Rudolph’s nose.
 Each time the trail flattened out again, I caught back up and jokingly told him he broke his promise.
-Looking back now, I feel terrible for teasing him like this because as we reached the main climb together, he grimaced at me with a ghostly white face and finally told me it’s too much and to go on ahead.
+Looking back now, I feel terrible for teasing him like this because as we reached the middle of the steepest section together, he grimaced at me with a ghostly white face and finally told me it’s too much and to go on ahead.
 I egged him on to stay with me to overtake the next guy together.
 We were coming up on another runner whose race bib bore the insignia of being medically trained and agreeing to help those in need (what a cool race feature.)
 Instead, my red-backpacked buddy tumbled into the trees nearby, blood drained from his face, grasping branches and heaving all of the contents of his stomach into the ferns.
-The med-runner we were coming up on supported him and started dialing his cell phone.
-I asked if I could help but he told me it’s alright, so I climbed on.
+The med-runner whom we were coming up on supported him and started dialing his cell phone.
+I asked if I could help but he told me it’s “ul-rite maate,” so I climbed on.
 Less than ten minutes later, medical staff was running downhill past me carrying bottles and gear.
 Props to Coastal High for their medical preparation.
-You can’t plan for everything, and you never know what you’ll need until it’s too late, but they seemed to be impecablly prepared.
+You can’t plan for everything, and you never know what you’ll need until it’s too late, but they seemed to be impeccably prepared.

-On the final bit to Appletree Hill, the crunching of gravel echoed rising up behind me.
-Not just a runner, but a woman my age was closing in at a rapid pace.
+On the final bit to Appletree Hill, as I kept my steady jog, the crunching of gravel was echoing off the walls of the canyons behind me.
+Not just a runner, but a woman my age in a bright yellow sports bra was closing in at a rapid pace.
+While I shuffled, her knees pistoned into the air, driving herself forward.
 She passed me as easily as she arrived, telling me to hurry up, it’s almost the peak and the beer is getting warm.
-The thought of beer made my stomach churn, and I slapped my hydroflasks on my chest, feeling they’re empty and my mouth dried up.
+The thought of warm beer made my stomach churn, and I checked my hydroflasks on my chest.
+They were both empty and my mouth dried up.
+We still hadn’t refilled since that aid station before.
 I’d like to file a formal complaint as well, as there was no beer on top of Appletree Hill.
-You lied to me super fast Aussie girl.
+You not only embarrassed me, but you also lied to me, superfast Aussie girl.

 I overtook one more guy, then heard him catching up again to me.
-It took him five words out of my mouth before he asked if I’m American.
+It took him a few words out of my mouth before he asked if I’m American.
 He told me the story of how he ran Western States this year.
-If you don’t already know, it’s America’s prolific 100-mile race which requires a certified >100k distance qualifying race within a cutoff time and even then gives you around a 1.8% chance of success with your first year attempting to join.
-Most people apply every year for around 5-8 years straight before getting in.
-He was accepted on his first year applying, which is strange because the guy on the shuttle bus sitting next to me at Tarawera 102k in New Zealand told me the same story.
-We stopped and looked each other over before he yelled out, “ah shit, mate, it’s you!”
+If you don’t already know, it’s America’s prolific 100-mile race which requires a certified >100k distance qualifying race within a cutoff time and even then gives you around a 1.8% chance of getting in.
+Most people apply every year for around 5-8 years straight before getting a bib to this race.
+He was accepted in his first year applying.
+I remembered there was a guy sitting next to me on the shuttle bus at Tarawera 102k in New Zealand who told me the same story.
+I told him this.
+We stopped and looked at each other over before he yelled out, “ah shit, mate, it’s you!”

 The ultramarathoning world is small.